 Two tables away from her, I wondered at what point in the woman’s life had she begun to see her body as ailing and old?
 I thought of this because I’m in my 50’s and she was probably in her early 70’s.
 My body, just like hers and yours, might I add, is aging as well.
 I feel aches I did not have before.
 “Will I inevitably start creating litanies of aches to share with people?”
 I asked myself as I sipped my green tea.

-And then I remembered the old and quite trippy Funkadelic song, “Free Your Mind and Your Ass Will Follow” and this morning’s yoga practice and how achy and good my whole body felt as I sat eating sashimi.
-I thought about the work I do with you and realized that the primary work I am interested in is not really about writing or fitness but about personal growth, and social liberation.
+And then I remembered the old and quite trippy Funkadelic song, “Free Your Mind and Your Ass Will Follow” and this morning’s yoga practice and how achy and good my whole body felt as I sat eating green papaya salad at my favorite neighborhood lunch spot.
+I thought about the work I do and realized that the primary work I am interested in is not really about writing or fitness but about personal growth, and social liberation.

 Coming back to the lady two tables away, at one point in time she began making lists of her ailments.
 Maybe her lists go back to early in life.
 But usually these lists develop later.
 And although I see absolutely nothing wrong with her list, I realize that her practice of reciting her litany is not purely biological.
 It’s mental.
 Her pains are real but the stories she creates (the lists) about her sensations are malleable, optional, and fictional.
 (Fiction does not mean false.
 It just means that any story we tell has been shaped.
 We include certain details and leave out others.)
 The lists have something to do with the kind of training she received not just now that she is older but way before.